Turning an Incredible Executive Career Into the Independent Career You Want: Optimizing Your Resume, CV, and Bio

 Exec Profile Plus Chronological – This is a good choice if you have several decades of work experience to summarize.
 It’s a combination between an executive profile (which summarizes some key highlights) and plus some chronological experience.

-Functional – This is often the best choice for interim executives.
+Functional – This is often the best choice for independent executives.
 Most of your job descriptions use similar language, and this resume format helps you reduce some of that repetition (which helps you condense to 2-3 pages).
 Remember to put the most important information (like career highlights, market niche, specialized skills and credentials) at the top.

 Whichever style and format you use, remember to keep it focused on the content that matters—your unique value proposition, market specialties, and track record of success.
 The rest can be discussed during an interview.